-National Cat Day is all about raising awareness of shelter cats and reducing the number of unwanted cats that flood shelters every day (although the question is, how could a cat possibly be unwanted?!).
+National Cat Day is all about raising awareness of shelter cats and reducing the number of unwanted cats that flood shelters every day.
 What better way to celebrate National Cat Day than by adopting a cat from your local shelter?

 Shelter cats need love too.
-Stop by your local shelter and volunteer to play with the kitties, clean their cages, scoop their litter boxes, and help with any other chores.
+Stop by your local shelter and volunteer to play with the kittens, clean their spaces, scoop their litter boxes, and help with any other chores.
 Your visit is sure to be a bright spot in any shelter cat's day.

 Why We Love National Cat Day

-Cats are super easy to maintain—they can clean themselves, use the bathroom without any help, don't need exercise, don't have to go outside, and are quiet (well, most of the time).
-Cats can adapt seamlessly to any home environment, from a small one-bedroom apartment in the city to a spacious cottage in the country.
+They can clean themselves, use a litter box, and don't need outdoor exercise.
+Cats can somehow adapt seamlessly to any home environment, from a small one-bedroom apartment in the city to a spacious cottage in the country.

 Have you ever closely examined a cat's nose?
 Those bumps and ridges are exclusive to each individual cat and can be used as an identifier—just like a fingerprint can be used to identify a human.